Design Critique: DoorDash App (iOS)

 Once a user places an order and a merchant accepts it, the ability to modify the order or cancel the order entirely is severely limited to protect the merchant.
 However, this poses a problem for the user in the case that they placed an incorrect order or an order that they were not meaning to.
 The rate of this error occurring was high, as the checkout process previously only consisted of two buttons – “Continue” and “Place Order”.

-One new feature released by DoorDash is this confirmation screen, which aims to lower the rate of this error occurring.
+One new feature released by DoorDash is a confirmation screen (Figure 5), which aims to lower the rate of this error occurring.
 After clicking on “Place Order”, the confirmation screen shows for ten seconds, giving the user the opportunity to go back and edit or cancel the order as needed.
 This screen poses a constraint on user actions – they have only three options: 1) wait for the timer to run out for the order to place, 2) select “Confirm” or 3) select “Go Back”.
 By placing this constraint, the user is forced to evaluate whether or not they want to place the order, thereby reducing the risk of mistakes or slips happening.